Alig96/nzombies/README.md

 	- Add Black Ops and Black Ops 2 perks?
 	- Carpenter powerup
 	- Fix random downing of players (Prop collision?)
+	- Fix waves not progressing sometimes (with failsafes)
+	- Modify curves to be better